powerbarrusa/warmup_DOMflashlight/README.md

 2. Read the Usage Notes "The event listener callback" and the Examples section of [this.](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener)
 3. Read the Syntax, Methods, and Examples section of  [this.](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList)
 4. You only need to write Javascript.
-5. Using DOM manipulation and the provided <html> and CSS, toggle the classlist for the "flashlight" element between .on and .off
+5. Using DOM manipulation and the provided HTML and CSS, toggle the classlist for the "flashlight" element between .on and .off

 Stretch:
-- Burn it down and build it from scratch with your own <html> and CSS
+- Burn it down and build it from scratch with your own HTML and CSS
 - How could you use logic to create your own toggle?
 - Teach a classmate!